Mojo bag: Uses of mojo

+Conjurers made money making and selling mojo bags as a full-time business.
+Dr. Jim Jordan was a conjure doctor in North Carolina and became a multi-millionaire by providing conjure services to people all over the United States during the Jim Crow era.
+He owned a conjure Hoodoo store and provided medicinal and spiritual healing to his clients using charms and herbal remedies.
 Another version of a mojo bag is a prayer cloth.
 Prayer cloths are white church cloths imbued with spiritual power from a pastor of a church.
 A pastor prays over the cloth speaking the power of God into the cloth with prayer and anointing of Holy Oil and functions like a mojo bag.
 Church members take prayer cloths with them in their purses or placed under their beds for protection.
-This modified version of a mojo bag is mostly found in African-American churches.

-The creation of mojo bags in Hoodoo is a West and Central African practice brought to the United States by enslaved Africans.
-In Africa, petition papers with Quranic verses along with herbs, roots and other ingredients are placed inside a leather bag and concealed by wearing them under the clothes.
+This modified version of a mojo bag is mostly found in African American churches.The creation of mojo bags in Hoodoo is a Central African practice brought to the United States by enslaved Africans.
 A few enslaved Africans brought their conjure bags (mojo bags) with them from Africa when they boarded slave ships heading to North America.
-African-American quilt makers sewed mojo hands into quilts for protection.
-This practice originates among West African people as they sewed Adinkra and Nsibidi symbols as protective charms into their fabrics.
-The Ejagham women of Cameroon and Yoruba women in Nigeria make cloths with sacred symbols on them.
-During the Trans-Atlantic slave trade, many West African people were taken to the United States and enslaved on plantations and continued to practice their traditions by sewing mojo hands into their quilts.
+African American quilt makers sewed mojo hands into quilts for protection.
+This practice originates among Central African peoples such as the Bakongo, who adapted the practice of nkisi into the creation of the "Pineapple quilt," which establish the widespread technique from Mississippi and Alabama to Connecticut.
+Enslaved on plantations and continued to practice their traditions by sewing mojo hands into their quilts.

-On slave plantations in the United States, the creators of gris-gris (mojos) became the root workers, conjure doctors, and Hoodoo doctors in enslaved and free African American communities.
+On slave plantations in the United States, the creators of mojo became the root workers, conjure doctors, and Hoodoo doctors in enslaved and free African American communities.
 Enslaved and free black root workers created mojo bags and placed Bible verses, petition papers, roots, herbs, animal parts, graveyard dirt, and other ingredients to conjure a negative or positive effect.
-They used either Christian or Islamic prayers to spirituality charge the mojo bag.
+They used either Christian prayers to spirituality charge the mojo bag.
 During slavery, many of the mojo bags created were for protection against a harsh slaveholder.
-The petition papers placed inside a mojo bag can have either a Bible verse, a Quranic verse, symbols, and other characters to conjure a positive or negative magical result.
-In the United States, enslaved African Americans called mojo bags "voodoo bags."
+The petition papers placed inside a mojo bag can have either a Bible verse, symbols, and other characters to conjure a positive or negative magical result.
 After the Civil War, mojo bags were created in Black American communities for protection from law enforcement, to attract love, protection, money, employment, or to communicate with spirits.
-Folklorist Newbell Niles Puckett documented a mojo practice of an African-American cook in the Mississippi Delta.
-The African-American cook had a mojo bag with a "lizard's tail, rabbit's foot, a fish eye, snake skins, a beetle, and a dime with a hole in it."
+Folklorist Newbell Niles Puckett documented a mojo practice of an African American cook in the Mississippi Delta.
+The African American cook had a mojo bag with a "lizard's tail, rabbit's foot, a fish eye, snake skins, a beetle, and a dime with a hole in it."
 This mojo bag was worn by the cook for good-luck.
-Other conjure bundles in the hoodoo tradition are hanged on the side of the door or beds where people sleep to protect from conjure.